Back to Blog

 • Missed deadlines: 3-4 per term

-• Marriage: Arguments about who was supposed to do what
+• Marriage: Arguments about who was supposed to buy the materials or pack the bag

-• Finding info: Rummaging through bags, scrolling through 500 WhatsApp messages
+• Finding info: Scrolling endlessly through multiple WhatsApp messages or group chats.

 After this system:

-• Time spent: 15 minutes every Sunday (calm, focused, done)
+• Time spent: less than 10 minutes every Sunday afternoon (calm, focused, done)

 • Anxiety: Actually feel in control